soarqin/DSP_Mods/UXAssist/README.md

     - Larger area for upgrade and dismantle(30x30 at max)
     - Larger area for terraform(30x30 at max)
     - Enable player actions in globe view
+    - Enhanced control for logistic storage limits
+      - Logistic storage limits are not scaled on upgrading `Logistics Carrier Capacity`, if they are not set to maximum capacity.
+      - You can use arrow keys to adjust logistic storage limits gracefully.
     - Enhanced count control for hand-make
     - Re-intialize planet (without reseting veins)
     - Quick dismantle all buildings (without drops)